adpro/dotfiles-2020/README.md

 sudo softwareupdate -i -a
 ```

+Sign in to Mac App Store by Apple ID.

-Then, install this repo with `curl` available:
+Then install this repo with `curl` available:

 ```bash
 bash -c "`curl -fsSL https://raw.githubusercontent.com/adpro/dotfiles/master/remote-install.sh`"